junxit/us-congress-bills-116/metadata.md

 - 2019-07-09 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2019-07-09 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2019-07-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 138.
+- 2019-07-22 — Passed Senate with an amendment by Voice Vote. (consideration: CR S4969; text: CR S4969)
+- 2019-07-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S4969; text: CR S4969)